dawulf/flight_pricing_experiment/README.md

 Randomized experiment testing for shifting flight prices in response to repeated price checking

-Developed as part of PS 200E, Experimental Design, Fall 2019, taught by Graham Blair.
+Developed as part of UCLA PS 200E, Experimental Design, Fall 2019, taught by Graham Blair.